 Utility patents: For tangible inventions, such as machines, devices, and composite materials, as well as new and useful processes

 Design patents: For the ornamental designs on manufactured products

 Plant patents: For new varieties of plants

-How you can protect them: Patents can be filed with the USPTO and generally last for 20 years.1 They require a nonrefundable filing fee, along with issue, service, and maintenance fees.
-This can add up to thousands of dollars, but some small businesses qualify for discounts.2
+How you can protect them: Patent applications can be filed with the USPTO in the United States, and internationally in the patent offices of the applicable country or region.
+Utility and plant patents have a term of 20 years, while design patents have a term of 15 years.
+They require a nonrefundable filing fee, along with issue, service, and maintenance fees.
+This can add up to thousands of dollars, but some small businesses qualify for discounts.

 1 "General Information Concerning Patents."
 USPTO.
 (2014) http://www.uspto.gov/web/patents/howtopat.htm